 How many worn shoes and articles of clothing are just sitting in your closet or dresser drawers getting no use?

-Whether warn or not, likely you have at least several items that you don’t wear.
+Whether worn or not, likely you have at least several items that you don’t wear.

 Take 10 minutes to pull these things out and make a quick decision to donate or toss these unused items.